maflaven/NEBULR/README.md

 [heroku]: #

 ## Minimum Viable Product
-nebulr is a clone of airbnb built on Rails and Backbone.
+nebulr is a design clone of airbnb built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->